SGL-UT/gnsstk/PYTHON.md

 Changes and additions to the C++ core are noted in this documentation, as well as in the docstrings themselves.

 A good first step is to browse the things available in the Quick Reference section.
-If you are coming from writing C++ GPSTk programs, you should be sure to read the section on how C++ structures have been changed for python.
+If you are coming from writing C++ GNSSTk programs, you should be sure to read the section on how C++ structures have been changed for python.

 Scope:
 ------

-The GPSTk C++ library is the product of a large number of people over a sparse time period; as a result, the focus of the library has been somewhat lost.
+The GNSSTk C++ library is the product of a large number of people over a sparse time period; as a result, the focus of the library has been somewhat lost.
 There are many non-GPS related utilities implemented that have been implemented more efficiently, robustly, and accurately by others.
 These bindings attempt to expose as little as needed to the programmer.